percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-731](https://perconadev.atlassian.net/browse/EVEREST-731) Add support for new Load balancer setting

-- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) Restore action form backup - improved UX

-- [EVEREST-867](https://perconadev.atlassian.net/browse/EVEREST-867) Create DB from backup - UX improvements
+- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) - In the past, when viewing the DB cluster in the backups list, it was confusing to find information about the Point-in-Time Recovery (PITR) for restores.
+With the release of Percona Everest 1.0.0, PITR is now visible.
+However, PITR is only available to select if the chosen backup is the most recent full backup.

-- [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) Give users the option to delete the data from backup storage when deleting a backup
+- [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.

-- [EVEREST-873](https://perconadev.atlassian.net/browse/EVEREST-873) Give users the option to delete the data from backup storage when deleting a DB

 - [EVEREST-900](https://perconadev.atlassian.net/browse/EVEREST-900) \[Tech Debt\] \[operator\] Create common interface for reconciliation of the different DB operators